gabotechs/dep-tree/README.md

 ### Dependency check

-Create a configuration file `.dep-tree-yml` with some rules in it:
+Create a configuration file `.dep-tree.yml` with some rules in it:

 ```yml
 entrypoints: